jesusfvj/muse-back/README.md

 Cloudinary is a service for file storage that allows you to easily manage and manipulate media assets such as images and videos.
 In the context of the Muze backend application, Cloudinary is used to handle the upload and download of music files and images associated with artists and users.
 With the provided Cloudinary API credentials, the Muze backend can seamlessly interact with the Cloudinary service to store and retrieve these media assets.

+## Nodemailer

+Nodemailer is a module for Node.js that enables easy email sending.
+In the Muze backend application, Nodemailer is utilized to send emails for various functionalities such as account verification and password reset.
+By configuring the email transport and using the provided SMTP credentials (including the PASS variable), Nodemailer facilitates the seamless delivery of emails to users.

+## Multer

+Multer is a middleware for handling multipart/form-data, which is commonly used for file uploads.
+In the Muze backend application, Multer is employed to handle the uploading of music files and profile pictures for artists and users.
+It integrates with the Express framework to simplify the process of handling file uploads, ensuring that the uploaded files are properly stored and accessible for further processing.

 ## Dependencies

 Muze backend relies on the following dependencies: